 Prof. Jim Scrivens and the scientists at Waters not only share a lot of history, they also share a vision of the future.

-Jim and his group at the University of Warwick utilised ion mobility enhanced mass spectrometry in a range of projects covering large and small molecule research in the biological sciences.
+Jim has utilized ion mobility enhanced mass spectrometry in a range of projects covering large and small molecule research in the biological sciences.
 Ion mobility, however, is only one of several MS- related innovations that Prof. Scrivens has influenced in his history of collaborating with Waters during which period they have generated 25 peer reviewed joint publications and over a 100 conference presentations.